nikomatsakis/babysteps/babysteps/_posts/2018-04-27-an-alias-based-formulation-of-the-borrow-checker.md

 Traditionally, however, Datalog executes bottom-up -- that is, it computes all the base facts, then the facts derived from those, and so on.
-This is more efficient, but it can be wasteful if all those facts are not ultimately needed.
+This can be more efficient, but it can be wasteful if all those facts are not ultimately needed.
 There are techniques for combining top-down and bottom-up propagation (e.g., [magic sets]); there are also techniques for getting "explanations" out of Datalog -- basically, a minimal set of facts that are needed to derive a given tuple (like `error(P)`).
 [One such technique][t] was even [implemented][expl] and defined using [differential-dataflow], which is great.

 [magic sets]: https://www.sciencedirect.com/science/article/pii/S0004370212000562
 [t]: http://www.vldb.org/pvldb/vol9/p1137-chothia.pdf